Emergent non-Markovianity and dynamical quantification of the quantum switch: Lindblad dynamics of the switched channel

-This establishes the direct connection between the emergent non-Marvonianity and the QSM---the QSM is the emergent non-Markovianity up to a scaling factor.
-Moreover, we can consider the normalised BLP measure,
+This establishes the direct connection between the emergent non-Marvonianity and the QSM.
+Evidently, the switch-induced information backflow is just the QSM with a negative offset of $C(T_-)$, a constant.
+Moreover, we can consider the normalized BLP measure,

 to get